 India is the best in terms of pilgrimage, temples and divine aspects.
-Moreover, the pilgrimages in India experience a massive gathering of people every day.
+The pilgrimages of India witness a massive gathering of people every day.
 Badrinath Temple or Badrinath Dham is one of the glorious temples in India.
-Nestled in the hilly regions of Badrinath town in Chamoli district, Uttarakhand, Badrinath temple is devoted to Lord Vishnu.
+Nestled in the hilly regions of Chamoli district, Uttarakhand, Badrinath temple is devoted to Lord Vishnu.

 Significance of the Badrinath Temple